angelptli/family-plus-web-app/README.md

 Place your SECRET_KEY and DEBUG values (without the quotation marks and whitespace) in the **.env** file.
 The **.env** should be placed in the same directory as manage.py.
 See [.env.example](family_plus/.env.example).

-**In the directory that has manage.py, make migrations and mirgrate the Django models to create the website's SQLite databases:**
+**In the directory that has manage.py, make migrations and migrate the Django models to create the website's SQLite databases:**
 ```
 $ python manage.py makemigrations